“Nothing great was ever achieved without enthusiasm”

 - Series 3, Plants, presents an impressionistic realism quality the conjures up a purposeful realism, but without committing to any hyper-realism result, with highly-recognizable elements.
 “Plant Exp 73”, found-In the Gallery-Page is a good example of this type of realism.

-- Series 4, Anna Maria Island Sunsets, presents an abstract expressionistic quality with an overlapping and abutting color technique that contrasts and brings together at the same time.
-The typical colors are easily inspired wild coloration of sunsets and open water.
+- Series 4, Anna Maria Island Sunsets, presents an abstract expressionistic quality with an overlapping and abutting color technique that contrasts and brings the movements together at the same time.
+The typical colors are easily inspired by wild brilliance offered by the mix of sunsets, storms, and open, blue water.
 There is a rather “angry” application method in creating these artworks as noted in some frenzy in the strokes.

 - Series 5, HAVO-Hawai’i Island Volcanoes, presents an abstract expressionistic, harsher, more ominous color scheme with vivid color spotting as if black, ever-present, silhouettes what is bright.
 Lava and the volcanic landscape can inspire pressing and dynamic movement.

 - Series 6, Cortez Fishing Village, also presents an abstract expressionistic style that attempts to capture slightly tangible elements of traditional fishing village arrays.
-Scotch tape is sometime added for effect.
-The beauty of a fishing village is that it benefits from the colors of sunsets, as well.
+Scotch tape is sometime added for effect, that often resembles fishing shacks if one looks creatively.
+The beauty of a fishing village often combines its aged infrastructure with the beauty and color of sunsets and the vessels that are found within what becomes a creatively expressed scene.

 - Series 7, Active “Angry” Thematics, presents an abstract expressionistic style and is the earliest rigid Modernistic style for larry paul.
 Some have referred to these works as a form of “angry art,” perhaps due the artist’s use of art as a form of therapy for autism, or as part of his method of “attacking” the blank drawing paper or Bristol board with pencils waiting for instruction.
 However, the artist does admit that he feels an energy and sense of balance in letting the colors express themselves on the paper.